 "Purpose + profits" will be the one-two punch that determines who wins the competition for talent, investors and supportive communities.
 Here are some suggestions for how you can strengthen your company's responsiveness to social change while still delivering results to your bottom line.

-As you continue planning for 2021 and beyond, I hope these three trends challenge your thinking and bring new opportunities for you to lead with vision as well as confidence.
-Brighter days are ahead.
+As you continue planning for 2024 and beyond, I hope these three trends challenge your thinking and bring new opportunities for you to lead with vision as well as confidence.